jebyrnes/spatial_correction_lavaan/Readme.md

     library(lavaan)

-    ## This is lavaan 0.5-17
+    ## This is lavaan 0.6-14
-    ## lavaan is BETA software!
+    ## lavaan is FREE software!
 Please report any bugs.

     # A simple model where NDVI is determined
     # by nTot, temperature, and Wetness